calamity-inc/warframe-public-export-plus/README.md

 - Data and localizations split into separate files.
 - New exports, and more fields on existing exports.

+## Obtaining images

+Instead of ExportManifest, this project adds an `icon` field to most exports, which contains a path, e.g. `/Lotus/Interface/Icons/Player/LotusSymbol.png`.
+There are a few ways to obtain an image from such a path:
+- [Puxtril's Warframe Exporter](https://github.com/Puxtril/Warframe-Exporter) can be used entirely offline to export textures from your game files.
+- browse.wf hosts all images and can be queried like this: <https://browse.wf/Lotus/Interface/Icons/Player/LotusSymbol.png>
+- ExportImages can be used to find out if an image is hosted on `content.warframe.com/PublicExport`, in which case it can be obtained using by adding an exclamation mark followed by the `contentHash`, like so: <https://content.warframe.com/PublicExport/Lotus/Interface/Icons/Player/LotusSymbol.png!00_WC8orfy4NOtWelndlH7qmQ>

 ## Notes

 ### ExportWeapons